 ECB's capital and reserves

-The ECB’s capital is subscribed by the NCBs of all the EU member states according to shares (capital key) which are calculated as the equally weighted sum of each country’s share of the total GDP and total population of the European Union (see Articles 28 and 29 of the Statute of the ESCB/ECB).
+The ECB's capital is subscribed by the NCBs of all the EU member states according to shares (capital key) which are calculated as the equally weighted sum of each country's share of the total GDP and total population of the European Union (see Articles 28 and 29 of the Statute of the ESCB/ECB).
 The ECB recalculates the capital key every five years or whenever a new member joins the EU, on the basis of information provided by the European Commission.
+The latest adjustment took place on 1 February 2020 following the withdrawal of the United Kingdom from the EU.

 The shares in the subscribed capital of the ECB are paid up in full by the Eurosystem NCBs.
 For the non-euro area NCBs, the ECB sets a minimum share (on 29 December 2010 this was reduced from 7% to 3.75% of the subscribed capital) as a contribution to its operational costs (see Article 47 of the Statute of the ESCB/ECB).